Zahra-Siadati/gltf-statistics/README.md

 Run with -h for a description of each statistic.
 ```

-Loosely speaking, for runtime performance, i.e., fps, `Draw calls` is usually the most important metric (lower is better; a few dozen is great, a few hundred is doable; a 1000+ is bad).
-Ideally, `Rendered primitives` will also be low: a few thousand is nothing for todays GPUs; 100,000 should be fine; 1 million+ is doable on good hardware.
+Loosely speaking, for runtime performance, i.e., fps, `Draw calls` is usually the most important metric.
+Lower is better: a few dozen is great, a few hundred is doable; a 1,000+ is bad.
+Lower is also better for `Rendered primitives`: a few thousand is nothing for today's GPUs; 100,000 should be fine; a million is doable on good hardware.
 If they are being played, `Animations` also impact performance: a dozen is no problem; 100 is not unreasonable (Santa and his reindeer have [120](http://cesiumjs.org/2013/12/23/Building-A-WebGL-Santa-with-Cesium-and-glTF/));  several hundred is a bit much.
-Generally, if there are a lot of animations, there are also a lot of `Draw calls`, which also brings down performance.
+Generally, if there are a lot of animations, there will also be a lot of `Draw calls`, which also brings down performance.

-The number of `Images`, `Nodes`, `Meshes`, and `Materials` impact performance but these are accounted for in the number of `Draw calls`.
-The complexity of the materials and size of the images also impact performance, but these are not reported yet.
+The number of `Images`, `Nodes`, `Meshes`, and `Materials` impact performance, but these are accounted for in the number of `Draw calls`.
+The complexity of the materials and size of the images also impact performance, but these are not reported yet ([#1](https://github.com/AnalyticalGraphicsInc/gltf-statistics/issues/1)).

 For downloading size, the `Total size of all buffers` impacts speed (smaller is better) as does the number of `External requests`, which is the number of `uri` references for buffers, images, and shaders, except for data uris which have their contents base64-encoded (however, this requires base64-decode so we can't always assume it is faster).